manuel3053/wt_music_playlist_2025/docs/src/sections/sql.typ

 );
 ```

-the unique constraint on `loader_id, title, author, album_title, album_publication_year` is to make sure that the user doesn't load duplicates (there are almost all the attributes inside it to address the unlikely situation where an almost identical track is loaded).
+The unique constraint on `loader_id, title, author, album_title, album_publication_year` is to make sure that the user doesn't load duplicates (there are almost all the attributes inside it to address the unlikely situation where an almost identical track is loaded).

 The `loader_id` foreign key references the `id` of the user and if it is removed, his tracks are also removed.